Honey-Colored and Not Colored Enough

 I walked away as well, forever, from situations and places where I didn’t belong or was not accepted.

-If you’re a straight biracial man, I recommend you do the same.
+If you’re a straight mulatto man, I recommend you do the same.